qunitjs/qunit/docs/api/config/index.md

 </script>
 ```

 For the [QUnit CLI](../../cli.md) and other Node.js runners, the same can also be done via environment variables.
 Environment variables must be set in the shell before running the `qunit` or `node` command.
-The variable names are case-sensitive and must be in lowercase.
+The variable names are case-sensitive and must be in **lowercase**.
 You may set boolean configuration variables using the string `true` or `false`.

 ```bash
 export qunit_config_noglobals=true